ryrycheung/UFOtofu/README.md

 # UFOtofu
-2022 ESRI App Challenge, by Ryan Cheung and Ruimeng Pang from BCIT, Burnaby, BC
+By Ryan Cheung and Ruimeng Pang from BCIT, Burnaby, BC
-# Mission Statement
+## Mission Statement
 This is a statement.